southalc/vault/README.md

 3. Configure Vault to enable authentication with certificates issued by the Puppet certificate authority.
 From a Puppet node you can reference the Puppet CA certificate from: '/etc/puppetlabs/puppet/ssl/certs/ca.pem'.
 When using PKI authentication, the module functions will authenticate every Vault request independently, so use a low "ttl" value to keep from building up many active Vault tokens.
-Alternatively, you can generate a permanent Vault token for use with the `vault_hiera_hash` function as a way to reduce overhead with hiera.
+Alternatively, you can generate a long-term Vault token for use with the `vault_hiera_hash` function as a way to reduce overhead during hiera lookups.
 ```
 vault auth enable -path=puppet-pki -description="PKI authentication with Puppet certificates" cert
 vault write auth/puppet-pki/certs/puppetCA \